Homepage > Education and Learning > Schools > Find a School > School Search

 In the first instance, please contact your child's class teacher to raise any concerns you may have.

-You can also contact your child’s Phase Leader, or our SENCo, Mrs Deeley.
+You can also contact your child’s class teacher, or our SENCo, Mrs Porter.

 Our Co-Head teachers, Mrs Costello and Mrs Lees can also be contacted.